tdiderich/runzero-custom-integrations/carbon-black/README.md

 - You will see the task kick off on the [tasks](https://console.runzero.com/tasks) page like any other integration.
 - The task will update the existing assets with the data pulled from Carbon Black.
 - The task will create new assets for when there are no existing assets that meet merge criteria (hostname, MAC, etc).
-- You can search for assets enriched by this custom integration with the runZero search `custom_integration:Carbon Black`.
+- You can search for assets enriched by this custom integration with the runZero search `custom_integration:carbonblack`.

 ### Notes

 - The integration automatically retrieves **all device attributes** available in Carbon Black Cloud.
 - Data such as **sensor version, status, policy, network details, and security attributes** are included in `customAttributes`.
-- The script supports **pagination**, ensuring that **all devices** are retrieved (even if more than 1000 exist).
 - Use the **runZero search queries** to filter assets by key attributes.